 Fiber is randomized for two basic reasons.
 The most common reason is to help “mix” the “hot” and “cold” spots of light energy (from a source) to make the output (or signal) more uniform.
-(Assuming the fiber itself is distributed uniformly at the output.)
+(Assuming fiber is distributed uniformly at the output.)

 In the illustration above, energy areas of greater and less intensity are transmitted through the fiber bundle.
 Because the fiber bundle is assembled with most individual fibers undisturbed, the resulting output basically mirrors the input, which is non-uniform.

 The second purpose of randomization relates to construction of multibranch components.
-For these configurations (bifurcated, trifurcated, quadfurcated, etc.) randomization techniques are used at the common end to ensure energy is evenly distributed over all the branches.
+For these configurations (bifurcated, trifurcated, quadfurcated, etc.) randomization techniques are used at the common end to ensure energy is evenly distributed over all branches.

 Generally speaking, randomization is recommended when sending energy to a sensor (CCD, Photonic, or other) to maximize signal consistency.
-For machine vision, randomization takes on added importance, as most recognition software evaluates changes in contrast to perform properly.
+For machine vision, randomization takes on added importance, as most recognition software evaluates changes in contrast or color to perform properly.
 Uniform light reduces the chance of generating misleading results.

 When Randomization Is Not Required

 Randomization is not necessary for most applications involving human interaction.
-The brain cannot discern the different intensity values when so much energy is present.
+The brain cannot discern different intensity values when so much energy is present.
 (Everything looks very bright.)